nizans/graphology-web-project/client/Explanations.md

 This way, a silent login will occur, and the user can stay connected to previously used devices.<br>

 If the refresh did not succeed, the user must log in from the [Login component](https://github.com/nizans/graphology-web-project/blob/main/client/src/features/admin/components/Login/Login.js), which sends a POST request to `/api/auth/login`, with the credentials.<br>
-If the credentials are correct, the server will respond with a JSON containing the user info and the refresh token and a secured cookie with the access token.<br>
+If the credentials are correct, the server will respond with a JSON containing the user info, refresh token, and a secured cookie with the access token.<br>

 When a refresh or login function succeeds, the context component will store the refresh token and the user info inside local storage and set the ``isAuth`` state to ``true`` and the ``user`` state to the user object, which then can be used anywhere in the app.